Sid Kemp is a business consultant and author of 10 books on project management and business success.

 Be thorough.
 It is a lot better to have a lot of people say, "I have nothing to do with this.
 Why are you talking to me?" than it is to have one person say, late in the project, "Why didn't you come to me sooner!?!"
 In fact, people appreciate being asked if what you are doing matters to them.
 It shows you care.
 This will make stakeholder identification in future projects much easier.

 Working through the organization, we build a list of customers and stakeholders.
 That's a crucial step in building a project communications plan, as well as an essential step in a project scope definition.

 In Six Sigma Project Management, this is called including the Voice of the Customer.
 Projects using Agile Project Management take this to the next level; they have continuous interaction with the customer throughout the project.

 Defining External Customers and Stakeholders

-External customers, whether businesses or consumers, are defined as the target market, and the best ways to define a target market and the wants and needs of a target market do not come from project management.
+External customers, whether businesses or consumers are defined as the target market, and the best ways to define a target market and the wants and needs of a target market do not come from project management.
 They are part of the field of marketing.
-You can learn more by reading Marketing for the Solopreneur One Person Business.
-The logic is the same: Who buys, benefits from, or is affected by the results of this project, the product or service we are creating or improving?
+Who buys, benefits from, or is affected by the results of this project, the product or service we are creating or improving?
 But the universe of possible customers and stakeholders is much bigger and more diverse, so different methods are needed.

 Paying Attention to the Whole World